shashi0291/Capstone-Project/README.md

 Design Pattern Application provided detailed description of various Design Pattern (Creational, Structural, Functional) allows user to make pattern as favorite or remove from Favorite list.

-Uses Model View Presenter architecture to implement this application.
+Uses Model View Presenter (MVP) architecture to implement this application.

 # Third Party Library Used